-In April 2009, FSP FAS No. 115-2 and FAS 124-2, "Recognition and Presentation of Other-Than-Temporary Impairments" ("FSP No. 115-2 and FAS No. 124-2") became effective for the Company.
-FSP FAS No. 115-2 and FAS No. 124-2 modifies the other-than-temporary impairment guidance for debt securities through increased consistency in the timing of impairment recognition and enhanced disclosures related to the credit and noncredit components of impaired debt securities that are not expected to be sold.
+In April 2009, the FASB issued authoritative guidance on the methodology for determining whether an other-than-temporary impairment exists for debt securities and the amount of the impairment to be recorded in earnings through increased consistency in the timing of impairment recognition and enhanced disclosures related to the credit and noncredit components of impaired debt securities that are not expected to be sold.
 In addition, increased disclosures are required for both debt and equity securities regarding expected cash flows, credit losses, and an aging of securities with unrealized losses.
-The adoption of FSP FAS No. 115-2 and FAS No. 124-2 did not have a material impact on the condensed consolidated financial statements.
+The adoption of the guidance did not have an impact on the condensed consolidated financial statements.

-In April 2009, FSP FAS No. 107-1 and APB Opinion No. 28-1, "Interim Disclosures about Fair Value of Financial Instruments" ("FSP FAS No. 107-1 and APB Opinion No. 28-1") became effective for the Company.
-FSP FAS No. 107-1 and APB Opinion No. 28-1 requires fair value disclosures for financial instruments that are not reflected in the condensed consolidated balance sheets at fair value.
-Prior to the issuance of FSP FAS No. 107-1 and APB Opinion No. 28-1, the fair values of those assets and liabilities were disclosed only once each year.
-With the issuance of FSP FAS No. 107-1 and APB Opinion No. 28-1, the Company will now be required to disclose this information on a quarterly basis, providing quantitative and qualitative information about fair value estimates for all financial instruments not measured in the condensed consolidated balance sheets at fair value.
-The adoption of FSP FAS No. 107-1 and APB Opinion No. 28-1 did not have a material impact on the Company's condensed consolidated financial statements.
+In April 2009, FASB issued authoritative guidance on disclosures about fair value of financial instruments whenever summarized financial information for interim reporting periods is presented in order to provide more timely information about the effects of current market conditions on financial instruments.
+Prior to the new guidance, the fair values of those assets and liabilities were disclosed only once each year.
+With the new guidance, the Company discloses this information on a quarterly basis, providing quantitative and qualitative information about fair value estimates for all financial instruments not measured in the condensed consolidated balance sheets at fair value.
+The adoption of the guidance did not have a material impact on the Company's condensed consolidated financial statements.

-In December 2008, the Financial Accounting Standards Board ("FASB") issued FSP SFAS 132(R)-1 "Employers' Disclosures about Postretirement Benefit Plan Assets."
-This FSP amends the disclosure requirements for employer's disclosure of plan assets for defined benefit pensions and other postretirement plans.
-The objective of this FSP is to provide users of financial statements with an understanding of how investment allocation decisions are made, the major categories of plan assets held by the plans, the inputs and valuation techniques used to measure the fair value of plan assets, significant concentration of risk within the company's plan assets, and for fair value measurements determined using significant unobservable inputs a reconciliation of changes between the beginning and ending balances.
-FSP SFAS 132(R)-1 is effective for fiscal years ending after December 15, 2009.
+In December 2008, the FASB issued authoritative guidance on employer's disclosures about plan assets of a defined benefit pension or other postretirement plan.
+The objective of the guidance is to provide users of financial statements with an understanding of how investment allocation decisions are made, the major categories of plan assets held by the plans, the inputs and valuation techniques used to measure the fair value of plan assets, significant concentration of risk within the company's plan assets, and for fair value measurements determined using significant unobservable inputs a reconciliation of changes between the beginning and ending balances.
 The Company will adopt the new disclosure requirements in the 2009 annual reporting period.